ClementNerma/Rave/docs/master.md

 The only limitation is that the value must be a literal one.

-It's also possible to hold values in an enumeration:
+It's also possible to hold values in an enumeration, either using a tuple:

 ```rave
 enum Color {